joeatbayes/water-flow-injector-feed/README.md

       flow is 1.35LPM for the YB-B10.
 Both devices rate their flow detection G1 is rated for 1..60LPM   The YB-B10 is rated for 2..60LPM

 Total Water and current gallons per minute are displayed on OLED display.
-It permenantly saves this once and hour so total is not lost after reboot.
-It also computes GPM for each sennsor and displays on OLED
+It permanently saves this once and hour so total is not lost after reboot.
+It also computes GPM for each sensor and displays on OLED

 Uses ESP32-s3 based RainAmp controller board but should work with any generic ESP32 module with minor pin changes Uses SH1106 1.3 inch OLED display over I2C for user interface.
 Uses push buttons for Up, Down, Sel, Exit.
 This board